 Lastly, be extra careful if you have a child or children on board.
 Follow simple rules like driving within the speed limits and driving when you’re sober.
 You don’t have to be a pro driver to follow these simple rules.
 You only have to be a reasonable one.

-For comprehensive theoretical and practical driving lessons to help you master driving rules, enroll for Pierre Paul Driving School classes.
+For comprehensive theoretical and practical driving lessons to help you master these most confusing driving rules, enroll for Pierre Paul Driving School classes.
 Expert drivers here will take you through all it takes to become a pro on the road.